 - Equipment use includes use of PC, laser printer, copy machine, fax machine, telephone, microchip scanner

 - Work hours will vary.
 Evening and weekend hours will be required

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Regular exposure to animals, cleaning chemicals, fumes, dust, animal feces, bites, scratches, and Zoonotic diseases

-- The employee must frequently lift and/or move up to 50 pounds and be pulled by dogs in excess of 100 pounds
+- The employee must frequently lift and/or move up to 35 pounds

 - Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and the ability to adjust focus.

 - Regularly required to sit, talk, and hear.

 - Regularly required to stand and walk.